On this page

 }

-To replay a full session, fetch all files for a replay in order, unpack each one, concatenate the event arrays, and pass the result to Amplitude's rrweb player.
-Use Amplitude's fork rather than upstream rrweb, as it includes fixes that may be incompatible with the upstream version.
+To replay a full session, fetch all files for a replay in order, unpack each file, concatenate the event arrays, and pass the result to Amplitude's rrweb player.
+Use Amplitude's fork rather than upstream rrweb, because the fork includes fixes that may be incompatible with the upstream version.

 const events = (await Promise.all(fileUrls.map(fetchReplayEvents))).flat();